wh-alice/mig_visualstudio/vs/extensibility/how-to--register-a-library-with-the-object-manager.md

 ---
-title: "How to: Register a Library with the Object Manager" ms.custom: "" ms.date: "10/18/2016" ms.prod: "visual-studio-dev14"
+title: "How to: Register a Library with the Object Manager | Microsoft Docs" ms.custom: "" ms.date: "10/19/2016" ms.prod: "visual-studio-dev14"
 ms.reviewer: ""
 ms.suite: ""